Oregon Health Plan Members

 Health-Related Social Needs Benefits

-Some OHP members can get extra benefits to help with big life changes for housing, food, or weather events.
+Some members can get extra benefits to help with big life changes for housing, food or weather-related needs.
 These benefits are called Health Related Social Needs (HRSN).
-Not all members will qualify for HRSN benefits.
+Not all members qualify.
 There are specific federal rules.
-You need to meet certain health, housing and financial conditions to qualify.
+You need to meet certain health, housing and financial conditions.

 Learn more about these benefits and who can qualify at Health Share of Oregon: Health-Related Social Needs.